The Holy Spirit

 Bilang ng Talata: 191

-Tema: Fruit of the Spirit; Holy Spirit; Nature, character of God; Joy, happiness, rejoicing; Faith, trust, believe in Jesus; Peace (between men)
+Tema: Character of God (Holy Spirit, Nature, character of God); Living as a Christian (Fruit of the Spirit, Joy, happiness, rejoicing, Faith, trust, believe in Jesus, Peace (between men))

 Tagapakinig: General; New Christian